rameerez/telegrama/README.md

   config.chat_id   = Rails.application.credentials.dig(Rails.env.to_sym, :telegram, :chat_id)
   config.default_parse_mode = 'MarkdownV2'

+  # Optional prefix/suffix for all messages (useful to identify messages from different apps or environments)
+  config.message_prefix = nil  # Will be prepended to all messages if set config.message_suffix = nil  # Will be appended to all messages if set

   # Default formatting options
   config.formatting_options = {
     escape_markdown: true,    # Escape markdown special characters